B224911-2022/Master_Project/README.md

 - **Master_project.ymal**: incluing the conda environment setting of project.

 - **All scripts**: including the key scripts for project.
 For details, please see the comments in the script.
-Some other scripts can be accessed in TocoDecoy work(https://github.com/5AGE-zhang/TocoDecoy).
+Some other scripts for grid filter can be accessed in TocoDecoy work(https://github.com/5AGE-zhang/TocoDecoy).